7xrk/novelai-api/README.md

 # novelai-api

-NovelAI API Client for Deno
+NovelAI API Client for Deno and Node.js

 ## Example